jcaillon/valet/extras/valet-commands.md

 - `self update`

-  Update valet and its extensions to the latest releases.
+  Update valet to the latest release.

+- `send-repo-status`

+  Send a report of the current repository status.

 - `showcase command1`